 The Group manages its capital to ensure that the Group will be able to continue as a going concern while maximising the return to shareholders through the optimisation of the debt and equity balance.
-The capital structure of the Group consists of bank borrowings, borrowing from a related company, cash and cash equivalents and equity attributable to shareholders of the Company, comprising issued share capital, reserves and retained profits.
+The capital structure of the Group consists of bank borrowings, cash and cash equivalents and total equity, comprising issued share capital, reserves, retained profits and non-controlling interests.

-The management reviews the capital structure by considering the cost of capital and the risks associated with each class of capital and maintains an appropriate gearing ratio determined as the Group's net borrowings (bank borrowings plus loan from a related company and net of cash and bank balances) over equity attributable to shareholders of the Company.
+The management reviews the capital structure by considering the cost of capital and the risks associated with each class of capital and maintains an appropriate gearing ratio determined as the Group's net borrowings (bank borrowings net of cash and bank balances) over total equity.
 In view of this, the Group will balance its overall capital structure through the payment of dividends, new shares issues as well as raising new debts or redemption of existing debts.
-The Group's overall strategy remains unchanged from prior year and the gearing ratio as at 31 December 2022 is 125.3% (2021: 78.4%).
+The Group's overall strategy remains unchanged from prior year and the gearing ratio as at 31 December 2024 is 104.4% (2023: 111.5%).